mihastele/social-blocker/Readme.md

 ## How it works

-The extension uses Chrome's webRequest API to intercept navigation requests to social media websites.
+The extension intercepts navigation requests to social media websites using the browser's webRequest API.
 When a blocked site is accessed, the request is automatically cancelled.

+- **Chrome**: Uses Manifest V3 with declarativeNetRequest for better performance
+- **Firefox**: Uses Manifest V2 with webRequest API for compatibility

 ## Supported Sites